Brennii96/order-management/README.md

 Using Semantic UI because it's easy to use and looks quite nice.
 I can also make use of the javascript api when I implement the search bar.

+You can either download it to your public_html folder navigate to http://localhost or use PHP's built in webserver `php -S localhost:8000` and navigate to http://localhost:8000.

 Add your database credentials to the array in `core/init.php`;

 You can either create the schema and import Products and Clients I used in testing from the `orderManagement.sql` file.
 Or use the queries below to create the schema and tables and start fresh.